hpc-carpentry/tuning_lammps/_episodes/07-kokkos-openmp.md

 > ## The optimum values of the keywords
 >
-> Take the rhodopsin input files (`in.rhodo` and `data.rhodo` as provided in the
+> Using the rhodopsin input files (`in.rhodo` and `data.rhodo` as provided in the
 > [rhodopsin case study]({{page.root}}
 > {% link _episodes/04-lammps-bottlenecks.md %}#case-study-rhodopsin-system)),
-> and run LAMMPS jobs for 1 OpenMP thread on 1 node using the
+> run LAMMPS jobs for 1 OpenMP thread on 1 node using the
 > following two set of parameters for the `package` command:
 >
 > * `neigh full newton off comm no`
-> * `neigh half newton on comm host`
+> * `neigh half newton on neigh half comm host`
 >
-> 1. What is the influence on `comm`?
+> 1. What is the influence of `comm`?
 What is implied in the output file?
 >
-> 2. What difference does switching the values of `neigh` and `newton` have?
+> 2. What difference does switching the values of `newton`/`neigh` have?
 Why?
 >
 > > ## Results obtained from a 40 core system
 > > For a HPC setup which has 40 cores per node, the runtimes for all the MPI/OpenMP combinations